VirtuosoResearch/Matrix-completion-from-ultrasparse-samples/README.md

 ### Overview

 We provide the implementation of Efficient One-Sided Matrix Completion Using Inverse Probability Weighting.

-First, the algorithm uses the estimated propensity from the observed data matrix M to estimate the second-moment matrix $M^\top M$.
-Second, provided with the inversely weighted second-moment matrix, we consider an iterative, low-rank imputation algorithm by computing a rank-r singular vector decomposition of the reweighted second-moment matrix.
-We evaluate the relative estimation error and RMSE in user-level recovery of our algorithm.
+The algorithm first obtains an unbiased estimate of the second moment matrix using Inverse Probability Weighting (IPW).
+It then performs gradient-based imputation to compute a one-sided matrix completion result $V$.
+Furthermore, $V$ can be utilized to reconstruct user-level missing data by solving a least squares optimization problem.

 ### Datasets